resthub/resthub.org/tutorial/backbone-without-answer.rst

 1. **Use Resthub.View for managing rendering in TaskView.
 Remove render method in TaskView and modify add method in TasksView to set root element**

-2. **Re-implement render to get back the fade effect by extending it calling parent function**

-3. **Use Resthub.View for managing rendering in TasksView.
+2. **Use Resthub.View for managing rendering in TasksView.
 Call the parent render function.**

-4. **In the console try adding a Task: thanks to the effect we can see that only one more Task is rendered and not the entirely list**
+3. **In the console try adding a Task: thanks to the effect we can see that only one more Task is rendered and not the entirely list**

-5. **In the console, update an existing Task: thanks to the effect we can see that just this task is updated**
+4. **In the console, update an existing Task: thanks to the effect we can see that just this task is updated**

 Step 5: Forms